techwithcosta/techwithcosta-yt/My Dev Setup For Data & AI (2024)/My Dev Setup For Data & AI (2024).md

 - Check repo on GitHub to see change
 - `Would you like Visual Studio Code to periodically run "git fetch"?`No, I like to pull the code manually
 - Can do this via terminal `git pull` or on bottom left corner with "cycle" symbol
-- Edit `README.md` file again, refresh terminal, check cross on OhMyZsh prompt, indicating there are changes
+- Edit `README.md` file again, refresh terminal, check yellow cross on OhMyZsh prompt, indicating there are changes

 ## Setup VS Code For Python on WSL With Miniconda
 https://engineeringfordatascience.com/posts/install_miniconda_from_the_command_line/